 Alternative 2 differs from Alternative 1 in that Alternative 2 would have substantially less demolition and would be more focused on the potential renovation of existing facilities.
-Under Alternative 2, construction activities would generate temporary emissions at various locations at the installation as identified in Figure A-3 (refer to Appendix A).
+Under Alternative 2, construction activities would generate temporary emissions at various locations at the installation as identified in Figure 2-2.